alsmith151/SeqNado/docs/faq.md

 ### Workflow defines configfile config_chip.yml but it is not present or accessible.

 This error occurs when the pipeline is run without a config file present in the working directory.
+Ensure that seqnado-config has been run before starting the pipeline and that you are in the new directory created by seqnado-config.

 Follow the [Pipeline Setup](pipeline.md#create-a-design-file) instructions to create a config file.

 ## Singularity configuration